 Looking for a particular tool?
 How about documentation?
 Don't forget, the commands apropos and man are your friends.
 In particular, man ascii might come in useful.
 Also, the web may also be a treasure trove of information.
-If you get stumped, feel free to ask your TA for help via the discussion list.
+If you get stumped, make sure to ask for help!